FilaCo/imp/README.md

 IMP is a serverless peer-to-peer instant messaging protocol that aims to provide:

-1. Applications for majority of platforms (Windows/Linux/MacOS, Android/iOS and Web client).
+* Applications for the majority of platforms (Windows/Linux/macOS, Android/iOS and Web client).
-2. A simple yet powerful SDK for developing integrations, extensions or custom client applications.
+* A simple yet powerful SDK for developing integrations, extensions or custom client applications.

 The source code of the reference implementation is published under GPLv3, the license is available [here](./LICENSE).

 ## WARNING

 IMP is in the early stages of development.
 Important features are missing.
 Documentation is sparse.
 Use at your own risk.

 ## Design goals

-1. **Privacy first**: Focus on ensuring the privacy of users' correspondence.
+1. **Privacy first**: Focus on ensuring the privacy of user communications.

 2. **Serverless**: No centralized server application required.

-3. **Modular**: Protocol implementation is as lightweight.
-All fancy things via plug'n'play extensions.
+3. **Modular**: Protocol implementation is as lightweight as possible.
+All the fancy stuff is distributed as plugins.